Bills’ Hamlin in critical condition after collapse on field

 He was drafted in the sixth round by the Bills in 2021, played in 14 games as a rookie and then became a starter this year once Micah Hyde was lost for the season to injury.

-By late Monday night, a community toy drive organized by Hamlin had surged to more than $1.2 million in donations.
+By Tuesday morning, a community toy drive organized by Hamlin had surged to more than $3.7 million in donations.
 His stated goal was $2,500.

 Kathryn Bersani and her mother, Gayle, were among the Bills fans who traveled from Buffalo for the game and went to the hospital from the stadium.